sebiniemann/Mantella/CONTRIBUTING.md

 ### Contributors

-Your next step will be to fork Mantella on GitHub, for example by hitting `Fork` on the GitHub website and download your fork onto your local machine using the [Git tool](https://git-scm.com/downloads) of your choice.
+Your first step will be to fork Mantella on GitHub, for example by hitting `Fork` on the GitHub website and download your fork onto your local machine using the [Git tool](https://git-scm.com/downloads) of your choice.

 ### Team members